Optare MetroRider

-The Optare MetroRider was a midibus manufactured by Optare between 1989 and 2000.
+The Optare MetroRider is a midibus that was manufactured by Optare (now Switch) between 1989 and 2000.

 History

 Optare based the original design on the MCW Metrorider after it bought the rights from Metro Cammell Weymann after the latter decided to cease production.
 It was launched in November 1989, with 1,159 produced before it was succeeded by the Optare Solo in 2000.

 The MetroRider was an integral bus, with the chassis and body constructed as a single structure.
 It was sold abroad in kit form, in countries such as Malaysia.
 Four electric MetroRiders were sold to the Oxford Bus Company in 1993 and two compressed natural gas powered versions were sold to Stagecoach Cambus in 1996.

+Electric version

+An electric version of the MetroRider was produced in 1993.
+The transport authority placed four vehicles into service on a city centre circular service in Oxford.
+They were operated initially by the Oxford Bus Company but later briefly passed to Stagecoach Group before withdrawal owing to a cessation of subsidy.
+They were later used on Jersey and Islay.

+Natural gas version

+Two MetroRiders were produced for Stagecoach Cambus in Cambridge, powered by a dedicated CNG engine developed by Cummins.